-Lanthanum carbonate (By mouth)
+Lanthanum (By mouth)

 Lanthanum Carbonate (LAN-tha-num KAR-bo-nate)